Morton Grove, IL Fitness Equipment Retailer - Fitness Warehouse Deals

 THE USERS?

-Sometimes we see people so fixated on a budget they "pile in" to a product that fits a dollar requirement and they completely abandon all logic when it comes to the users of the machine.
+Sometimes we see people so fixated on a budget, they focus in on a product that fits a dollar requirement.
+They then proceed to completely abandon all logic when it comes to the users of the machine.
 We wrote a great blog article, at least we think it's great, about "the best fitness equipment" you can buy.
 We get the question almost daily, "what's the best piece of equipment out there?"
-Our Answer Every Time: The one you use the most.
-It all comes back to who is using the macine, then trying some out or at least talking to our staff about what's recommended after a short conversations.
+Our answer to that every time: The one you use the most!
+It all comes back to who is using the machine, then trying some out or at least talking to our staff about what's recommended.

-1. Physical Limitations.
-Bad knee, hip, etc.....?
-DO NOT SET YOURSELF UP FOR FAILURE.
-Carefully consider your options based on limits.
+1. Physical Limitations - Bad knee, hip, etc.....?
+DO NOT SET YOURSELF UP FOR FAILURE!
+Carefully consider your options based on your limitations.

-2. Quantity of Users.
-Active Family of 5?
-Buying a $800 treadmill new, that's a great example of poor decision making.
-I mean it's great you're getting a treadmill, but if 5 humans are using a machine only 4 times a week that's 15-20 hrs of pounding!
+2. Quantity of Users – Are you an active family of 5?
+Buying a $800 treadmill new is a great example of poor decision making.
+I mean it's great you're getting a treadmill, but if 5 humans are using a machine only 4 times a week that's 15-20 hours of pounding!
 How long will this last???

-3. Height of tallest user.
-Is your spouse 6 foot 6, buying an elliptical with a short stride?
-BZZZZZ, might want to rething that.
+3. Height of tallest user - Is your spouse 6 foot 6?
+Buying an elliptical with a short stride?
+Psssst, you might want to rethink that!

-4. How are you training?
-If you are training for endurance, you gotta get something tough as nails, just like you.
-Or, if you are 75 and general fitness, maybe not get that $4000 treadmill unless you like showing off your fitness equipment in your home, Said few ever.
+4. What are You Training - If you are training for endurance, you got to get something tough as nails, just like you!
+Or, if you are 75 and perform some general fitness, maybe don’t get that $4000 treadmill.
+Unless you like showing off your fitness equipment in your home to your guests, said few people ever.

-Just a handful of considerations to make, everyone's situation is a bit different but this will send your brain down the right path when selecting.
+These are just a handful of considerations to make.
+Everyone's situation is a bit different, but this will send your brain down the right path when selecting.

 x